chenavin/chenavin.github.io/_pages/publications.md

 {: reversed="reversed"}

+0. R. Segal, C. Avin and G. Scalosub, "SOAR: Minimizing Network Utilization Cost With Bounded In-Network Computing," in IEEE Transactions on Network and Service Management.
+2023 [J40]
 0. Itamar Gozlan, Chen Avin, Gil Einziger, Gabriel Scalosub.
 "Go-to-Controller is Better: Efficient and Optimal LPM Caching with Splicing, " accepted to  Sigmetrics 2023, 2023.
 [C73]
 0. Vamsi Addanki, Chen Avin, Stefan Schmid.
 Mars: Near-Optimal Throughput with Shallow Buffers in Reconfigurable Datacenter Networks. accepted to  Sigmetrics 2023, 2023.
 [C72]
 0. Johannes Zerwas,  Csaba Gy{\"o}rgyi, Andreas Blenk, Stefan Schmid, Chen Avin.
 "Duo: A High-Throughput Reconfigurable Datacenter Network Using Local Routing and Control," accepted to Sigmetrics 2023, 2023.
 [C71]
 0. Or Peres, Chen Avin.
 "Distributed Demand-aware Network Design using Bounded Square Root of Graphs," accepted to INFOCOM 2023, 2023.
 [C70]
 0. Arash Pourdamghani, Chen Avin, Robert Sama, Stefan Schmid.
 "SeedTree: A Dynamically Optimal and Local Self-Adjusting Tree," accepted to INFOCOM 2023, 2023.
 [C69]
 0. Chen Avin, Marcin Bienkowski, Iosif Salem, Robert Sama, Stefan Schmid, Pawel Schmidt.
 "Deterministic Self-Adjusting Tree Networks Using Rotor Walks," in ICDCS 2022: 67-77.
 2022.
 [C68]
 0. C. Avin, K. Mondal, and S. Schmid, "Push-Down Trees: Optimal Self-Adjusting Complete Trees," IEEE/ACM Transactions on Networking, 2022.
-[J38]
+[J37]
 0. C. Avin, K. Mondal, and S. Schmid, “Demand-aware network design with minimal congestion and route lengths,” IEEE/ACM Transactions on Networking, 2022.
-[J37]
+[J36]
 0. R. Segal, C. Avin, and G. Scalosub.
 "Constrained In-network Computing with Low Congestion in Datacenter Networks". in IEEE Conference on Computer Communications (INFOCOM), pp. 1639-1648, 2022.
 [C67]
 0. C. Griner, S. Schmid, and C. Avin, “Cachenet: Leveraging the principle of locality in reconfigurable network design,” Computer Networks, vol. 204, p.
-108648, 2022 [J36]
+108648, 2022 [J35]
 0. C. Avin, A. Cohen, Z. Lotker, and D. Peleg, “Hotelling games in fault-prone settings,” Theoretical Computer Science, 2022.
-[J35]
+[J34]
 0. C. Griner, J. Zerwas, A. Blenk, M. Ghobadi, S. Schmid, and C. Avin, “Cerberus: The power of choices in datacenter topology design-a throughput perspective,” Proceedings of the ACM on Measurement and Analysis of Computing Systems (Sigmetrics), vol. 5, no. 3, pp. 1–33, 2021.
 [C66]
 0. J. Zerwas, C. Avin, S. Schmid, and A. Blenk, “Exrec: Experimental framework for reconfigurable networks based on off-the-shelf hardware,” in Proceedings of the Symposium on Architectures for Networking and Communications Systems (ANCS), pp. 66–72, 2021.
 [C65]
 0. R. Segal, C. Avin, and G. Scalosub, “SOAR: minimizing network utilization with bounded in-network computing,” in Proceedings of the 17th International Conference on emerging Networking EXperiments and Technologies (CoNext), pp. 16–29, 2021.
 [C64]
 0. C. Griner, and C. Avin, “Cachenet: Leveraging the principle of locality in reconfigurable network design,” In IFIP Networking, pp 1–3.
 2021.
 [C63]
 0. C. Avin and S. Schmid, “Renets: Statically-optimal demand-aware networks,” in Symposium on Algorithmic Principles of Computer Systems (APOCS), pp. 25–39, 2021.
 [C62]
 0. C. Avin and Y. Lotker, “De-evolution of preferential attachment trees,” in International Conference on Complex Networks and Their Applications, pp. 508–519.
 2021.
 [C61]
 0. B. Peres, O. A. de Oliveira Souza, O. Goussevskaya, C. Avin, and S. Schmid, “Distributed self-adjusting tree networks,” IEEE Transactions on Cloud Computing, 2021.
-[J34]
+[J39]
 0. C. Avin, H. Daltrophe, B. Keller, Z. Lotker, C. Mathieu, D. Peleg, and Y.-A. Pignolet, “Mixed preferential attachment model: Homophily and minorities in social networks,” Physica A: Statistical Mechanics and its Applications, vol. 555, p.
 124723, 2020.
 [J33]
 0. C. Avin, M. Ghobadi, C. Griner, and S. Schmid, “On the complexity of traffic traces and implications,” Proceedings of the ACM on Measurement and Analysis of Computing Systems (Sigmetrics), vol. 4, no. 1, pp. 1–29, 2020.
 [C60]
 0. C. Avin, M. Bienkowski, A. Loukas, M. Pacut, and S. Schmid, “Dynamic balanced graph partitioning,” SIAM Journal on Discrete Mathematics, vol. 34, no. 3, pp. 1791–1812, 2020.
 [J32]